 - 99% of customers are satisfied with Submittable’s security standards

-- 96% of customers are satisfied with Submittable’s security standards
+- 96% of customers are satisfied with Submittable’s accessibility standards

 - 95% of customers are satisfied with their overall experience with Submittable’s technical support resources/team